Scalified/angular-route-segment-settings/README.md

 ```

 It looks quite simple to understand, however, in case when there are hundreds of routes it would be nice to simplify
 the syntax.
-Firstly, we don't want to split "when" declarations and "segment" statements.
+Firstly, we don't want to split `when` declarations and `segment` statements.
 It's really inconvenient to
 have them segregated.
-Second motivation is to get rid of repetitive "within()" and "up()" calls, and use some object
+Second motivation is to get rid of repetitive `within()` and `up()` calls, and use some object
 oriented approach to denote the nesting.
 Let's look at this:

 ```javascript